From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Experiments

 \subsection{Plan Quality Ablation}

 Remember that two main components are extracted in our inference stage: the goal tree and the materials and tools list in Section \ref{sec:goal_selection}.
-In this study, we analyze the effects of the two main components of the prompt for plan generation.
+In this study, we analyze the effects of the two main components of the prompt for plan generation, and subsequently evaluate the robustness of GoG to imperfect or noisy procedural knowledge by constructing goal graphs from less structured, free-form textual sources.
 We generate a plan for each of the 66 tasks for each LLM in the ablation study, and alter the information given in the prompt based on the components removed according to the corresponding variant.
 We experiment with 4 variants: full context information, goal tree information only, material and tool list only, and neither.
-The detailed evaluation is introduced in Appendix \ref{appendix:plan_metrics}.